The NEWEST Color Mixing for Dyers

 Along with this hands-on approach, students will come to understand color theory in three-dimensional model that goes beyond the color wheel.
 We will examine the difference between color theory and color reality, and break through the confusions of so many color systems that are not dye-based.
 This course will be a wonderful foundation for wearable artists, quilters, needleworkers, weavers, and dyers of cellulose fibers and silk, or for anyone who wants to learn more about the interactions of color.

-NEW in 2013!
+NEW in 2022!
 Students will be creating new color families not previously dyed in Carol’s classes.
-If you have been wanting a new set of samples, but would do the work cooperatively with classmates, this is your opportunity!
+This is a THIRD set of families, and we will be using some different yellow. red, and blue dyes as primaries than in previous classes.
+If you have been wanting a new set of samples, but would rather do the work cooperatively with classmates, this is your opportunity!

 In The Thick Of It: Working With Thickened Dyes

 When fiber reactive dyes are thickened, they can be used in a very painterly ways.
 Using your personal color inspiration, students will develop a palette of color in thickened dye.
 We will investigate textural mark making and personal imagery through the use of artist-made tools.
 Each day, students create a new tool set with which to print including carved rubber and foam stamps, as well as stencils and masks (Carol will also demonstrate creating stencils with the Silhouette craft cutter and by hand).
 Thermofax screens and the use of Gelli plates with dye will round out the tool box.
 Some students may choose to use a thickened discharge agent to remove color with some of the same tools.
 (Discharging will be done outdoors rather than in the classroom.)
 Evocative effects can be achieved as the techniques are layered together.
 Safety and good studio practices will be emphasized.
 Some experience with Procion MX dyes is a plus.